-Every organization needs strong internal controls to ensure the integrity of financial statements and to promote ethical values and transparency across the enterprise.
-Internal controls are the mechanism to do those things; controls help to identify risks and then reduce them to an acceptable level.
+Every organization needs strong internal controls to ensure the integrity of financial statements, promote ethical values, and drive transparency across the enterprise.
+Internal controls are the mechanism to do those things; controls help identify risks and reduce them to an acceptable level.

-Strong processes supported by robust internal controls systems allow an organization to comply consistently with all applicable laws and regulations, and to earn confidence, trust, and loyalty among its stakeholders.
+Vital processes supported by robust internal control systems allow an organization to comply consistently with all applicable laws and regulations and to earn confidence, trust, and loyalty among its stakeholders.
 Internal controls also play an essential role in preventing employees and others from committing fraud.

-Conversely, a lack of internal controls can weaken the integrity of accounting and financial information, and thus financial reporting too.
-Costs can rise due to reduced operational efficiency and increased potential for fraud and other kinds of crime.
+Conversely, a lack of internal controls can weaken the integrity of accounting and financial reporting.
+Costs can rise because of reduced operational efficiency and increased potential for fraud and other kinds of crime.
 Ultimately, these issues affect the company’s reputation and financial standing in the market.

 Types of Internal Control Activities